slackapi/bolt-js/docs/_future/deploy_your_app.md

 > 🎞 Different deployments of your app can be displayed with `heroku releases`, and you can rollback to a specific release using `heroku releases:rollback v12`.

-If you are using the Bolt for JavaScript Starter Template and want to see a change in action, update the greeting in `listeners/functions/hello-world.js` like so:
+If you are using the Bolt for JavaScript Starter Template and want to see a change in action, you can update the `greeting` variable declaration in `listeners/functions/hello-world.js` like so:

 ```js
 // listeners/functions/hello-world.js